cwittenberg/leanix/README.md

 # leanix
-Advanced Python based integration with LeanIX, because you need flexibility.
+Collection of custom integrations I made with LeanIX.
+Code execution is scheduled using Azure Automation, see azure-automation-jobs folder for the procedural logic invoking any of the modules here.

-- I use it with Azure Automation to enable scheduled execution of the code.
-See azure-automation-jobs folder for the procedural logic invoking any of the modules here.
+## Facade to simplify Python use with LeanIX

-## Simple facade to integrate Python with LeanIX
+Advanced Python library for integration with LeanIX, because as an architect you demand flexibility.
+This module serves as base for integrations provided below.
 See [leanix/leanix.py](./leanix/leanix.py)

 Purpose: